CPScript/CWHU-theory/docs/paper4.md

 ### **Why This Theory Is Plausible**

 1. **Singularity avoidance through quantum gravity**:
    General relativity predicts singularities, but they’re widely believed to be artifacts of an incomplete theory.
-Loop Quantum Gravity (LQG), a leading candidate for quantum gravity, replaces singularities with bounces — like you theorized.
+Loop Quantum Gravity (LQG), a leading candidate for quantum gravity, replaces singularities with bounces.

 2. **Black Hole Cosmogenesis**:
    The idea that black holes might spawn new universes has been explored by physicists like Lee Smolin (*fecund universes theory*) and Carlo Rovelli (white hole models in LQG).